Thymian18/Dataviz-project-fish-hosting/README.md

 ### Related work

 > - What others have already done with the data?
 > - Why is your approach original?
 > - What source of inspiration do you take?
 Visualizations that you found on other websites or magazines (might be unrelated to your data).
 > - In case you are using a dataset that you have already explored in another context (ML or ADA course, semester project...), you are required to share the report of that work to outline the differences with the submission for this class.

+The datasets were already used by other websites and magazines, one of which is the magazine "[Petri-Heil](https://www.petri-heil.ch/)" which is very popular among fisher.
+They wrote an article about fish statistics up until the year 2016, which you can find [here](https://www.petri-heil.ch/index.php?cmspath=de/schweizer-fischerei-in-zahlen--723).
+In the article, various species' statistics are shown, especially the amount of perch, pike, and cisco caught in 2016 by professionals versus the amount caught by hobby fisher.

 ## Milestone 2 (18th April, 5pm)